-A long, thin device called a sigmoidoscope into your colon.
+A long, thin device called a sigmoidoscope is inserted into your colon.
 This allows your doctor to get a better look at your colon and check for signs of inflammation.

-C. diff infections require treatment with antibiotics.
-If you’re already taking antibiotics for something else, they’ll likely have you stop taking them, if possible.
-Common antibiotics used to treat C. diff infections include:
+C. diff infections require treatment with antibiotic therapy.
+If you’re already taking an antibiotic for something else, your doctor may have you stop taking it, if possible.

 As you recover, make sure to drink plenty of fluids.
 Having diarrhea often leads to dehydration, so it’s important to replenish the fluids you lose.
-In more severe cases, you may need intravenous fluids to treat dehydration as well.
+In more severe cases, you may need intravenous fluid to treat dehydration as well.

 In very rare cases, you may need surgery to remove the affected part of your colon.